tomberek/mcm/manual/ii.md

 _See also_ R.C.M.
 906(b)(12); 907(b)(3)(B).

   Even if charges are not multiplicious, a military judge may rule on a motion that the prosecutor abused his discretion under R.C.M.
 307(c)(4) or a motion that an unreasonable multiplication of charges requires relief under R.C.M.
 1003(b)(1).
-Rather than the "single impulse"  test  previously  noted  in this Discussion, "--LSQP--t--RSQP--he better approach is to allow the military judge, in his or her discretion, to merge the offenses for sentencing purposes..." by determining whether the Quiroz test is fulfilled.
+Rather than the "single impulse"  test  previously  noted  in this Discussion, "[t]he better approach is to allow the military judge, in his or her discretion, to merge the offenses for sentencing purposes..." by determining whether the Quiroz test is fulfilled.

 _United States v.
 Campbell_, 71 M.J.
 19 (C.A.A.F.
 2012). (citing _United States v.
 Quiroz_, 55 M.J.
 334, 338 (C.A.A.F.
 2001).